marcinkuzminski/rhodecode/README.rst

 - Server side forks.
 It is possible to fork a project and modify it freely without breaking the main repository.
 You can even write Your own hooks and install them
+- code review with notification system, inline commenting, all parsed using rst syntax
+- rst and markdown README support for repositories
 - Full text search powered by Whoosh on the source files, and file names.
   Build in indexing daemons, with optional incremental index build (no external search servers required all in one application)